junland/hello-deb/README.md

 $> sudo dpkg-buildpackage -a i386 -us -uc -b
 ```

-That's pretty much it, with that knowledge you can now build your `.deb` packages for various architectures.
+That's pretty much it, with that knowledge you can now build your `.deb` packages and for various architectures.

 ## Caveats